BethanyJep/GenAI-TTT/3-create-a-chatbot-lesson.md

 ---

 ### **Example Output**

+> You can find the [full lesson generated with imamges added here.](/course-example.md)

 ```markdown
 Sure thing!
 Here's a detailed, engaging lesson on creating an AI Chatbot for a one-hour training module, organized in Markdown format: